-You've likely heard your whole life that weight loss becomes harder the older you get.
-There is some truth to that, of course.
-The metabolism of an average 25-year-old is typically higher than that of a 55-year-old.
+You've likely heard that weight loss becomes harder the older you get.
+There is some truth to this.
+For example, the metabolism of an average 25-year-old is typically higher than that of a 55-year-old.
 Likewise, a 30-year-old may be able to exercise longer (and thus burn more calories) than a 60-year-old.

-Couple physical changes from aging with the hormonal changes brought about by menopause, and it may seem that losing weight after menopause feels really hard for most women.
+When the physical changes from aging are coupled with the hormonal changes brought about by menopause, it may feel like losing weight after menopause is impossible.

 "Weight gain is a problem for many women, despite maintaining the same diet and exercise routines that they've had for years," says JoAnn Pinkerton, M.D., executive director of the North American Menopause Society.
 "Even if the number on the scale doesn't change, women complain of a shift in fat to the midsection after menopause."